 - 1. Preview before you read and prepare critical thinking questions to be answered. - 2.
 Skim sections of chapters. - 3.
 Read and underline with a purpose. - 4.
 Decide what you want to study. - 5.
 Make notes for studying.
 Keep notes as simple as possible.
 Use outline form.
 Keep words to a minimum. - 6.
-Recite information you want to learn, use flashcards and taped information when you have time.
-Such as during haircuts and waiting in the HMO clinic urgent care.
+Recite information you want to learn, use flashcards and recorded information when you have time.
+Such as during haircuts and waiting in line.